Sheena Wright

 Sheena Wright (born January 6, 1970) is an American nonprofit executive and civil servant.
-She served as the First Deputy Mayor of New York City and was previously the president of the United Way of New York City.
+She was the First Deputy Mayor of New York City and was previously the president of the United Way of New York City.
 In August 2021, she was appointed chair of New York City mayor-elect Eric Adams's transition team.
 On December 6, 2022, Adams named her Deputy Mayor for Strategic Initiatives, a role she assumed in January 2023.
 Wright later resigned amid investigations into the Eric Adams administration.

 Early life and education

 Wright was born and raised in the South Bronx, the daughter of Debra Fraser-Howze, an AIDS activist who founded of the National Black Leadership Commission on AIDS and the daughter of immigrants from Jamaica.
 She also established Choose Healthy Life, a network of churches dedicated to providing coronavirus testing and administering vaccines.
 Wright’s sister, Tanya Wright, is an actress.

 Wright attended the George School in Pennsylvania before enrolling at Columbia University, where she was a member of the varsity track and field team.
 She graduated from Columbia College in 1990 and later earned her Juris Doctor degree from Columbia Law School in 1994.